JimiC/nsri/README.md

 ---

-A [Node.js](https://nodejs.org) utility tool that creates an integrity object containing the hash checksums of a directory structure, that can be saved to an `.integrity.json` file, or put inside the project's manifest file (`project.json`).
+A [Node.js](https://nodejs.org) utility tool that creates an integrity object containing the hash checksums of a file or a directory structure, that can be saved to an `.integrity.json` file, or put inside the project's manifest file (`project.json`).

 The hashes are computed using, by default, the `sha1` algorithm for files and `sha512` algorithm for directories, with `base64` encoding, complying to [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) spec, but other [Node.js crypto](https://nodejs.org/api/crypto.html) supported [algorithms](https://nodejs.org/api/crypto.html#crypto_crypto_gethashes) and [encodings](https://nodejs.org/api/crypto.html#crypto_hash_digest_encoding) can be used.